 When Jane’s abuela, Alba, falls down a flight of stairs (or was she pushed?) and is rushed to the hospital, she’s worried about her status as an undocumented immigrant.
 Diane Guerrero, who plays Jane’s best friend and co-worker, Lina, perfectly captures the plight of undocumented immigrants and their families in her moving memoir IN THE COUNTRY WE LOVE.

-As Jane frantically works at her debut (hopefully, award-winning) historical romance novel, she might want to turn to Philippa Gregory—a master of historical fiction—for some guidance.
+As Jane's inches closer and closer to her dream of becoming an award-winning author, she might want to turn to Philippa Gregory—a master of historical fiction—for some guidance.
 WIDEACRE is Gregory’s scandalous debut about Beatrice Lacey, the beautiful and rebellious woman willing to go to any means to inherit her family fortune and protect her family name.
 Notes for Jane: seduction + betrayal + murder = winning historical novel.

 “It was an enormous pleasure for me to reread this book three decades after it first made its mark on me.
 I found myself still enraptured by the words of these women, still dazzled by the magic potion that is Isabel Allende’s gift for storytelling.
 And as I reached the final page, I smiled in wonderment at the forces that led me to where I am today, and was thankful for the reminder that our future is written in the stars.”

-In the short time we’ve known her, Jane has transformed from an unassuming virgin and waitress to a passionate single mother and aspiring writer (and, still, a virgin).
+In the short time we’ve known her, Jane has transformed from an unassuming virgin and waitress to a passionate single mother and aspiring writer.
 In THE IDIOT, Selin is a young woman dealing with the terror and joy of becoming a person in a world that is as intoxicating as it is disquieting.
 She’s a lot like Jane—just without the modern-day immaculate conception.

 What do Jane and the protagonist of CRAZY RICH ASIANS, Rachel Chu, have in common?
 Their unexpected plunges into the lifestyles of crazy rich boyfriends and baby daddies have thrown them for a loop because, as we all know too well—more money, more problems.
 On the arm of the most eligible bachelor in Singapore, Rachel’s visit to her boyfriend’s family home turns into an obstacle course of old money, new money, nosy relatives, and scheming social climbers.
 The outlook isn’t looking too great, but let’s hope things fare better for Jane.